The Exposure Triangle

 Why go mirrorless?
 Because my photographer boyfriend told me to and I trust his opinion.

 Okay, that isn't the only reason!
 Just like how computers have changed over time, cameras are changing too.
 Mirrorless cameras use a newer technology and include a lot of good features.
 They're slimmer, have live preview features so you can see exactly what you're going to capture in real time on your screen, and the autofocus speed is incredibly fast!
-I purchased the Fujifilm X-T3 mirrorless digital camera with a 35mm lens and I could not be happier with it!
-It's been so easy to learn how to use and it's super powerful and reasonably priced.
+I purchased the Fujifilm X-T3 mirrorless digital camera with a 35mm lens as my first camera and I loved it!
+It was so easy to learn how to use and super powerful and reasonably priced.

 That being said, you don't need a mirrorless camera to take beautiful photos.
 You can still take amazing photos with a DSLR or even a smartphone!
 The same basic principles apply no matter what your camera is.